 The Winter Market at the historic Globe Store location offers retail and food vendors, heated tents, hot chocolate, horse-drawn carriage rides, visits from Santa, and round-the-clock musical entertainment.
 Downtown Scranton sets the scene with local businesses decorating their windows in festive decor, lights adorning the trees, and holiday music playing across Courthouse Square.

-features dozens of musicians throughout the day.
+The WINTER MARKET features dozens of musicians throughout the day.
 The Lackawanna Historical Society provides walking tours of downtown Scranton.
 The holidays are a beautiful time to see the architecture of downtown Scranton.
-Schedule a walking tour with the Lackawanna Historical Society before or after visiting the Winter Market.

 LACKAWANNA HISTORICAL SOCIETY: CATLIN HOUSE CHRISTMAS TOUR

 This museum and research facility was once the home of George H. Catlin, an early financier in Scranton, and his wife, Helen.
 The Tudor Revival style home was built in 1912 and is a stately example of the upper-class homes of its time.
-The Lackawanna Historical Society decorates the home in traditional Victorian flare for the holidays with garland, fruit displays, and wreaths before adding modern twinkle lights to create a stunning display.
-Tour the home and learn of the Catlin family as well as the Victorian lifestyle, the history of Lackawanna County, and the current initiatives to preserve the history.
+The Lackawanna Historical Society decorates the home in traditional Victorian flare for the holidays with garland, fruit displays, and wreaths before adding modern twinkle lights to create a stunning display!

 HOLIDAY WINDOW DECORATING SHOWCASE